 The amount of failure demand varies in different industries.
 In the finance sector the amount of failure demand is between 20 to 60 percent of all customer-generated demand.
 In the telecom, on the other hand, the amount failure demand is even between 70 to 90 percent.
 It is not uncommon for public sector failure demand to be well over 50 percent.

-During Hyytiälä's nearly 15-year consulting career Hyytiälä has learned to see things that recur in organizations.
-He is also familiar with the most common ways that the organizations set out to solve the problems.
+During Hyytiälä’s nearly 15-year consulting career Hyytiälä has learned to see things that recur in organisations.
+He is also familiar with the most common ways that the organisations set out to solve the problems.
 Consulting is one of those with what, according to Hyytiälä, a certain point can be reached.
 But something else is needed, if changes in the way of thinking or in systemics want to be achieved.
-Hyytiälä mentions his apprentice John Seddon who has said that a well-functioning IT system shouldn't be installed in a poorly functioning organization.
-Based on this thought Hyytiälä does his work, by helping organizations to firstly do the right things and act more sensibly, before installing any IT system or other digital process.
+Hyytiälä mentions his apprentice John Seddon who has said that a well-functioning IT system shouldn’t be installed in a poorly functioning organisation.
+Based on this thought Hyytiälä does his work, by helping organisations to firstly do the right things and act more sensibly, before installing any IT system or other digital process.

-In a consulting world, I have seen how the service organizations are managed according to industrial production-based paradigm, which is the root cause for failure demand.
-This is then addressed through consulting, service design, leaning or digitization.
-First the basics should be put in order and only then see if the service design, leaning or digitalization will help.
-Service design alone cannot tackle the problem of failure demand, emphasizes Hyytiälä.
+In a consulting world, I have seen how the service organisations are managed according to industrial production-based paradigm, which is the root cause for failure demand.
+This is then addressed through consulting, service design, leaning or digitisation.
+First the basics should be put in order and only then see if the service design, leaning or digitalisation will help.
+Service design alone cannot tackle the problem of failure demand, emphasises Hyytiälä.

-In his work as a consultant Hyytiälä helps organization to do better new things and not existing things better.
-He also helps the organizations to "unlearn" from existing norms and habits.
+In his work as a consultant Hyytiälä helps organisation to do better new things and not existing things better.
+He also helps the organisations to “unlearn” from existing norms and habits.
 He does this by first arousing curiosity in the listener:

 Hyytiälä says that Aiwo as a platform offers these: valid data, and cognitive dissonance, which means the mental state that’s caused by the two contradictory matters.
 In other words, Aiwo is able to arouse curiosity and possibly change a person’s perceptions with the help of the valid data that Aiwo provides to its users in an objective and real-time manner by using artificial intelligence.

-Inspired by the emeritus professor Pauli Juuti, Hyytiälä also talks a lot about the hierarchy of power that poses challenges to communicate the reality that prevails in an organization.
-Juuti sees this as the biggest single problem in organizations.
+Inspired by the emeritus professor Pauli Juuti, Hyytiälä also talks a lot about the hierarchy of power that poses challenges to communicate the reality that prevails in an organisation.
+Juuti sees this as the biggest single problem in organisations.

-Hyytiälä thinks that the fundamental dilemma of organizations is difficult to solve only through consultation when the design and management of work is based on hierarchy.
+Hyytiälä thinks that the fundamental dilemma of organisations is difficult to solve only through consultation when the design and management of work is based on hierarchy.

 It is possible, but extremely challenging.
 I feel that Aiwo’s technology creates a snapshot of a common reality, can bridge the gap between top management and employees and, on the other hand, between top management and customers as well.
 Through this, wiser decisions can be made in both strategic and operational development.